-Nearly 20-acres of land has been set aside and reimagined as an epicenter for a fresh collection of soulful nature-meets-movement activities for all ages from surfing and swimming to yoga and climbing.
+Nearly 20-acres on Peninsula Papagayo’s east plateau is being transformed into a next generation sports park — the epicenter for a fresh collection of soulful nature-meets-movement activities for all ages from surfing and swimming to yoga and climbing.

-Adjacent to the main clubhouse, a landscaped greenspace the size of a soccer field is designed to bring the community together.
+Adjacent to the sports park clubhouse, a landscaped green space the size of a soccer field is designed to bring the community together.
 Residents and guests will be able to mingle over lawn games, pick-up sporting events, and pop-up food trucks.
 There are also bocce ball courts, an outdoor amphitheater for festivals and live music performances, and a dog park located alongside the multipurpose lawn.

 “The wave pool is a major anchor of the Sports Park,” said Craig Stoner, a principal at EDSA, the award-winning design firm responsible for the project.
 “It creates a safe and controlled environment where first-time beginners can learn to surf.
 For highly experienced pros, the size and speed of the wave can be adjusted to match their ability.”